gocept/gocept.reference/README.txt

 - Relational: When referencing an object we can enforce integrity by declaring a foreign key.
 This is orthogonal to the data stored.

-- Relational: As an application-level key is used for identіfying the target of a reference the application can choose to delete a row and re-add a row with the same primary key later.
+- Relational: As an application-level key is used for identifying the target of a reference the application can choose to delete a row and re-add a row with the same primary key later.
 If the integrity is enforced this requires support on the database level to temporarily ignore broken foreign keys.